joeappleton18/cda400_2017/sessions/week2/introduction.md

 #Week 2 - Welcome to the second week

-By the end of this week, you should have an understanding of:
+By the end of this week, you should be able to:

-- Constructing lists in HTML
+- Construct lists in HTML
 - Create HTML tables
-- Understand web standards
+- Understand web standards and be able to validate your HTML